davidyemo/Azure-Labs/Labs/Lab_5 Implement Intersite Connectivity.md

 Lab_5 Implement Intersite Connectivity

+This lab focused on establishing and managing connectivity between Azure virtual networks to enable secure communication across sites.

 Task 1: Create a core services virtual machine and a virtual network.

 Created CoreServicesVM in East US with CoreServicesVnet (10.0.0.0/16) and Core subnet (10.0.0.0/24).